DevelDoe/devel-crud/README.md

 # DevelStrap VueJS

-Cpmplete Vue web app.
+Complete Vue web app.
 Quickly straps all the needs for a complete Vue web app solution.

 See [DEMO](http://develstrapvue.net/)